Oxford University Labour Club: Events

 In the run up to the 2010 General Election the club regularly turned out 20 campaigners every Sunday.
 This made a huge contribution to Oxford East's position of having the highest voter contact rate of anywhere in the country (more than Wales, Scotland and the North-East put together).
 In 2012, the club was instrumental in Labour winning its first Student Ward in the city in over two decades.
 When possible the club sends members to other towns to campaign, including Reading, Slough, Southampton and even Edinburgh.
 In 2022, OULC travelled to Birmingham to campaign in the successful defence of Birmingham Erdington.

 OULC holds a number of social events including a fresher's dinner in Michaelmas Term and a barbecue or picnic in Trinity term.
 OULC also hosts an annual dinner, the John Smith Memorial Dinner, in the fifth week of Hilary term.
 The dinner commemorates the contribution and life of John Smith, the former Labour party leader, who died suddenly in 1994.
 Recent speakers at this event have included Neil Kinnock, Andrew Adonis and Margaret Beckett.

+The most prominent and regular social event at the society is called 'Beer and Bickering'.
+This is a weekly debating society whereby three or four motions, or points of discussion, are debated, where students take it in turns to make speeches either for or against the motion.
+The title of every motion always begins with the phrase 'this house believes', and there is usually a mixture of serious and joke motions.
+The event usually takes place at a college common room and lasts two or three hours.

 Involvement in Labour politics

 Labour Students

 OULC used to be affiliated with Labour Students, and former OULC members have held a number of positions there.

 In February 2011, OULC disaffiliated from Labour Students for a one-year period as a protest over the way the organisation was run.
 In February 2012, OULC voted by 20 to 4 to rejoin Labour Students citing the progress made by the leadership of the organisation in improving accountability and democracy.
-However, in 2019, the club voted unanimously to disaffiliate with the co-chairs Owen Winter and Rosie Sourbut citing incompetence by Labour Students’ national committee and the expulsion of all but one Northern Labour Club.
+However, in 2019, the club voted unanimously to disaffiliate with the co-chairs Owen Winter and Rosie Sourbut citing incompetence by Labour Students' national committee and the expulsion of all but one Northern Labour Club.
 Shortly afterwards Labour's National Executive Committee voted to disaffiliate Labour Students altogether.

 Following the recreation of Labour Students in 2022, OULC narrowly voted to support a motion in favour of engaging in their upcoming internal elections by endorsing candidates.
 Two members of OULC stood for the 2022 Labour Students executive, including one candidate for chair.